Parasite SEO, Satellite Websites, & Barnacle SEO Pages 2019

 Determine Your Link Budget and Do Keyword Research Accordingly

-Step Two: Write an Article and Focus on High Quality Content
+Step Two: Write an Article and Focus on High Quality Content and Do on Page SEO

 To give you an idea, a 6k+ word article on rank and rent SEO and local lead generation took us a little more work than we had initially though.
-An in-depth article with this many words is called a skyscraper article, and is often taken well by Google.
+An in-depth article with this many words is sometimes referred to as a skyscraper article, and is often taken well by Google.
 I distinctly remember one of my business partners and I sitting around at 2am, half asleep, while finishing that article before the deadline we had set for ourselves.
 In the end, it was worth it to spend most of our time on building high quality content.
 It provided us with low bounce rates which helped our rankings stick and helped our offers convert better.

 Step Three: Pick an Authoritative Satellite Site That Google Is Ranking Often for Related Keywords